Linnea87/artiza/README.md

 * Titles and descriptions that offer insight into each post
 * Like, comment, and bookmark counts to show engagement and popularity

-On the right side of the screen, you’ll find:
+On the right side of the screen, you'll find:

 * **Most Followed Profiles**: Discover and connect with top creators.
 Each profile includes a "Follow" button, making it easy to engage and stay updated on their latest works.
 * **Art Categories**: Explore a variety of art categories and discover posts tailored to your interests.
 Simply choose a category to dive into related content.